Lombe5/Lombe5/README.md

-- 👋 Hi, I’m @Lombe5
+- 👋 Hi, I’m @Lombe Simakando, a student.
-- 👀 I’m interested in Computer programming
+- 👀 I’m interested in Computers
 - 🌱 I’m currently learning C++, python and some html
 - 💞️ I’m looking to collaborate on a project with someone who's experienced or as knowledge about other languages
 - 📫 you can send me an email using :lombeicloud@gmail.com